zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency.md

 If you want to understand how concurrency fits into the EF Core saving workflow, these pages are the best next steps:

 * [SaveChanges](/saving/save-changes) — how EF Core sends tracked changes to the database
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — how EF Core checks affected rows and reports concurrency conflicts during saving
 * [Updating Data](/saving/modifying-data) — how normal entity updates work before concurrency checks are applied
+* [ChangeTracker](/saving/change-tracker) — how EF Core stores original values and tracks concurrency tokens
 * [Transactions](/saving/transactions) — how EF Core groups operations into a transactional unit of work
-* [Connected Entities](/saving/connected-entities) — how EF Core tracks entities that are queried and updated in the same context
+* [Connected Entities](/saving/save-changes-connected-entities) — how EF Core tracks entities that are queried and updated in the same context
 * [Database Wins](/saving/concurrency-database-wins) — how to resolve a conflict by keeping the database values
 * [Client Wins](/saving/concurrency-client-wins) — how to resolve a conflict by saving the current client values
 * [Custom Resolution](/saving/concurrency-custom-resolution) — how to resolve a conflict by choosing values property by property